filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 This flag should be enabled if there is a desire to run X server from within the user session.

+### test
+Pass the `--enable-unit-tests` option to the configure script.
+Build a test suite provided with the source code and run it after the main build is completed to check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily useful for the maintainers, developers and testers.

 ### udev
 Pass the `--enable-config-udev` option to the configure script.
 Build and install the Udev backend to handle hotplugged input devices.
 Upon startup the X server queries this backend for the list of input devices and initializes them accordingly and when a new device is added at runtime, the server is notified and adds it at runtime.